Dimillian/DMRESTRequest-objc/readme.md

 ###Custom HTTP header fields
-With the property `HTTPHeaderFields` you can overwrite the default HTTP header fields by yours.
+With the property `customHTTPHeaderFields` you can overwrite the default HTTP header fields by yours.
 Once this property is modified DMRestRequest will not add any extra parameters itself.
 So you have to take care of everythings.

 ## Getting started
+Just add every file of the **classes/** folder to your project.

 This is a really simple set of classes, ready to use, just import **DMRESTRequest**, and **NSString+TotalEscaping** in your project, import **DMRESTRequest.h**  where you wan to make requests and you're done.

 ## Code example